EOSIO/eosio-web-ide/README.md

 ## Building and running the unit test

-The source code for the unit test is at the `tests` directory within the IDE.
+The source code for the unit test is at the `example/tests` directory within the IDE.
 To build the tests, run this in the terminal:

 ```
 ./build-tests